Office of Sexual Violence Prevention and Response Resources

 In order to receive Washington State Crime Victims Compensation (CVC), (outside of the free initial Sexual Assault Exam), the Program requires that you report to law enforcement within one year of the crime, or within one year of when a report could reasonably be made.
 You then must file an application with the CVC program within a certain time period no less than 2 years.
 You can receive an application form by calling our 24-hour Resource Line (1-888-99-VOICE) or by calling CVC directly at 1-800-762-3716.

-The decision to report a sexual assault lies within the discretion of the survivor.
+The decision to report a sexual assault is at the discretion of the survivor.

-If a survivor wishes to access services, but is unsure of whether they would like to lodge a criminal or campus report, they may contact the Office of Sexual Violence Prevention at 360-867-5221.
-O.S.V.P will explain both the legal and campus reporting options and support you should you wish to pursue either or both.
+If a survivor wishes to access services, but is unsure of whether they would like to make a formal criminal or campus report, they may contact the SafePlace Helpline (360) 754-6300.

-Even if you decide that you don’t want to contact the police or are unsure what you want to do, think about calling to discuss your options.
-The coordinator will provide support and assistance with making choices and seeking help.
+If you decide that you don’t want to contact the police or are unsure what you want to do, SafePlace is a place to discuss your options.
+The confidential advocate will provide support and assistance with making choices and seeking help.

 Legal Reporting Options